zeldaret/oot/docs/libu64.md

 # libu64

-This document explains the reasoning behind discovering libu64 files.
+This document explains the reasoning behind organizing the libu64 files.

-libu64 is known about from the Animal Crossing (GameCube) map file.
+libu64 is known about from the Animal Crossing (GameCube) map files.

-Here is the relevant excerpt from the DnM+ 1.0 map file (for .text):
+Here is the relevant excerpt from the Doubutsu no Mori+ 1.0 map file (for .text):

 ```
   00057f00 00043c 8005d4c0  1 .text 	libu64.a debug.c